Enjoy a Unique Experience and Develop Valuable Skills in Rocky Mountain National Park

 - Outdoor Skills – Participants will become competent in the skills required to comfortably travel and camp in the outdoors through experiential learning opportunities while camping and engaging in programming focused on backcountry skills.

-Participants will receive a $500 scholarship upon successful completion of the program.
-Additionally, the Rocky Mountain Conservancy provides housing (camping), work clothing, boots and gear for the experience.
+Participants will receive a $400 stipend upon successful completion of the program.
+Additionally, the Rocky Mountain Conservancy provides housing (camping), work clothing, and gear for the experience.

 A PDF with information on the program can be found below: